reshmakeshireddy1021-bit/reshmakeshireddy1021-bit/README.md

 > *"I don't just analyze data — I tell its story."*

-Data Visualization Designer and Analytics professional with a Master's degree with a concentration in Data Analytics and 3.5+ years of enterprise IT experience based in **St. Louis, MO**.
+Data Visualization Designer and Analytics professional with a Master's degree with a concentration in Data Analytics and 3.5+ years of enterprise IT experience based in **St. Louis, MO — open to opportunities anywhere in the USA**.

 I specialize in **transforming complex, multi-source datasets into clear and compelling visual stories** — from data cleaning and transformation using Python and SQL, to designing interactive dashboards in Tableau and Power BI that help organizations understand trends, risks, and performance metrics.